Horticultural input price inflation continues in 2023

 - The importance of underpinning Irish horticulture production has never been more in focus following recent shortages of certain product lines and supply chain issues.

 - A market response will be required to ensure the viability of an industry that puts local, nutritious, fresh, top quality produce, on the supermarket shelf.

-Valued at €477 million at farm gate level, horticulture is the fourth largest sector in Ireland after dairy, beef and pigs in terms of gross agricultural commodity output value.
+Valued at €477 million at farm gate, horticulture is the fourth largest sector after dairy, beef and pigs in terms of gross agricultural commodity output value in Ireland.
 The horticulture sector is diverse and covers plant and food horticulture.
 Horticulture food includes mushrooms, potatoes, field vegetables, soft fruit, protected crops and outdoor fruit.
 Amenity horticulture includes nursery stock, protected crops, cut foliage, and outdoor flowers and bulbs.